cfillion/reapack.com/source/user-guide.html.md

 Follow these steps to install ReaPack on macOS and Windows:

 1. From REAPER: *Options > Show REAPER resource path in explorer/finder*
-2. Put the downloaded file in the *UserPlugins* subdirectory (create it if it does not exist)
+2. Put the downloaded file in the *UserPlugins* subdirectory
 3. Restart REAPER.
 Done!

 There are no pre-built binaries available for Linux yet.
 Build instructions are